danielaparker/jsoncons/doc/ref/jsonpointer/flatten.md

     template<class Json>
     Json flatten(const Json& value)
 ```
-Flattens a json object or array into a single depth object of JSONPointer-value pairs.
+Flattens a json object or array into a single depth object of key-value pairs.
+The keys in the flattened object are JSONPointer's.

 #### Return value